TinP19/TinP19/README.md

-# Hi!
+# Hello!
 Welcome to my GitHub! 👋

 ## About Me
 - My name is Thinh Pham, a current MIT student majoring in Course 6-3 (Computer Science & Engineering), and I am passionate about software engineering, development, machine learning, and problem solving.